 Conrad Gosen is an Associate in the Twin Cities office of Fish & Richardson.
 Mr. Gosen was a judicial extern for the Honorable Judge Lucy Koh of the Northern District of California.
 He was also a Summer Associate at Fish in 2012.

-John Adkisson is a principal in the Twin Cities office of Fish & Richardson, specializing in patent infringement litigation, pharmaceutical litigation, and biosimilar litigation.
-In his 20-plus years of practice, Mr. Adkisson has served as lead trial counsel in numerous patent...
+John Adkisson is a principal in the Twin Cities office of Fish & Richardson and is an elected member of the firm’s Management Committee.
+Mr. Adkisson specializes in patent infringement litigation, pharmaceutical litigation, and biosimilar litigation.
+In...